MuhammadAliK12/seQuradisbursement/README.md

 Development objectives were mainly archieved by using TDD approach.
 All tests are in file `daily_disbursement_job_spec`

+`yearly_disbursements_summaries` is the table name which stores the summary of each year like amount given and number of disbursements

 ### What is remaining

-Calculate monthly fees given and number of fees in yearly summary
+Calculate monthly fees given and number of fees in yearly summary (lack of time)

-Import CSV files for orders and merchants
+Import CSV files for orders and merchants (lack of time)